• Skip to primary navigation

 Instructions

 • For Chunky Chermoula.
-Simply mix all of the ingredients together in a bowl, or pulse in a blender or food processor until well combined.
+Hand mix all of the ingredients together in a large bowl (or molcajete), or pulse in a blender or food processor until combined to your preference.

-• For Smoother Chermoula.
-Add all of the ingredients except the oil to a blender or food processor, then process until until well combined.
-Scrape down the sides, then begin to process again.
-Drizzle in the oil slowly as you process or pulse the mixture until all of the oil is incorporated and the mixture is smooth to your desired consistency.
+• For Smooth Chermoula Sauce.
+Add all of the ingredients except the oil to a blender or food processor.
+Process until until well combined.
+Scrape down the sides, then drizzle in the oil slowly while processing until all of the oil is incorporated and the sauce is smooth to your desired consistency.

 Notes